 And, even though a “normal” person may disagree or have a difference in opinion, he or she can still recognize value in the thoughts and opinions of other people.
 A “normal” person is likely to see even “abnormal” behaviors in an understandable way.
 Even someone who wouldn’t classify himself as an empath can display empathy – when we’re talking about your everyday, average Joe, of course.

 However, when there’s a narcissist involved, we’re not exactly dealing with “normal,” are we?
-Instead, we’re stuck with a walking, talking human-like being who seems to have a complete hole in his soul.
-A narcissist isn’t capable of true empathy, so it only makes sense that you can’t expect him to validate you.
+Instead, we’re stuck with a walking, talking human-like being who seems to have a complete hole in their soul.
+A narcissist isn’t capable of true empathy, so it only makes sense that you can’t expect them to validate you.

 In fact, as it turns out, invalidation is one of the hallmarks of this kind of emotional abuse.

 Sadly, there’s a simple reason, in my opinion: the narcissist sees you as a possession, an object – a thing.
-If he saw you as equal to himself, it would shatter his grand illusion (the way he deceives himself into thinking he’s better or more important than everyone else in the world).
+You are simply an extension of the narcissist, according to them.
+If they saw you as equal to themselves, it would shatter their grand illusion (the way they deceive themselves into thinking they’re better or more important than everyone else in the world).

-That, and because it’s yet another way the narcissist gaslights you and keeps you tightly in place on his narcissistic supply chain.
+That, and because it’s yet another way the narcissist gaslights you and keeps you tightly in place in the narcissistic supply chain.

 What do you think?
 Why do narcissists refuse to offer validation, like, ever?